MArifH2362/DWM4W8PE/README.md

 *I haven't tried it yet
 **May require manually placing files in Boot.wim and WinRE.wim

-Note : Sorry if my English is not very good, especially since I'm still using translation (but I can still understand the language, hehee)
+Disclaimer : Sorry if my English is not very good, especially since I'm still using translation (but I can still understand the language, hehee)

 Preparation:
 1. Make sure you have a Windows 8/8.1 ISO file.
 2. Make sure you have File Archiver extractor tool
 3. Use DISM to mount, commit, and then unmount. (or you can use File Archiver extractor tool)
 4. Custom ISO or flash to a USB flash drive.

+Before doing This practice, Read the Note in Down Below

+Note 1 : For VM Users Before doing the Test
+Create a Virtual Disk First At least 8GB, Then Create a Partition on the New Virtual Disk, then Format As FAT32 Then Copying the ISO File to the New Partition on New Virtual Disk

+Note 2 : For Host Computer Make sure you have created a bootable USB flash drive first of Windows 8 Installation If not, create a bootable USB first

+Note 3 : For Using ISO Editor**
+Make Sure to Select the Windows 8 or 8.1 ISO File First Then Go to the "Sources" Folder Then Move the "Boot.wim" File to Your Desktop Then After Finishing Modifying, Move It Back to the Windows 8 or 8.1 ISO Again Then Save the File
+(**A Paid ISO Editor Application tool)

 Here's how:
 1. Extract the Windows 8/8.1 ISO file, or copy "Boot.wim" to the Windows 8/8.1 ISO file (anywhere, for example, saving it to your desktop is also possible).